Contributor biographies

 Nicoletta Isar

-Nicoletta Isar, docteur ès lettres, is Associate professor emeritus at University of Copenhagen, a theorist of image conducting comparative and interdisciplinary research on patterns of imagination, as they emerge in the visual, the acoustic, and the sensorial.
+Nicoletta Isar, docteur ès lettres, is an associate professor emeritus at the University of Copenhagen, a theorist of image conducting comparative and interdisciplinary research on patterns of imagination, as they emerge in the visual, the acoustic, and the sensorial.
 She is the founder of the IMAGINARY LAB 4 SENSATIONS: INEFFABLE ARCHAEOLOGIES (2021-), and the author of The Dance of Adam.
 Byzantine Chorography (2011), Elemental Chorology.
-Vignettes Imaginales (2020), and the edited volume Phenomenology, New Materialism, and Advances in the Pulsatile Imaginary: Rites of Disimagination (Palgrave Macmillan 2024).
+Vignettes Imaginales (2020), and the edited volume Phenomenology, New Materialism, and Advances in the Pulsatile Imaginary: Rites of Disimagination (Palgrave Macmillan, 2024).
 She is currently preparing the edited volume Metamorphosis – Ecstases of Matter and Image.
 A Space of Ongoing Desire and Wonder.

 Nigel Clark

 Nigel Clark is Professor of Social Sustainability at the Lancaster Environment Centre, Lancaster University, UK.
 He is the author of Inhuman Nature (2011) and co-author with Bronislaw Szerszynski of Planetary Social Thought (2021).
-His current work looks at connections between inner and outer Earth, evolution of human care, and deep histories of European violence.
+His current work looks at connections between inner and outer Earth, the evolution of human care, and deep histories of European violence.

 Rachel Webb Jekanowski